somebudyelse-ka/codespace-OSX-KVM/README.md

 After it's finished setting up, go to the "Terminal" tab if necessary, and run `. setup.sh`.

-It will ask you for things like country, email, and stuff.
-Just put in a `.` for everything that has a default value (something between the `[]`), and for the ones that don't, `a` will also work fine.

-For the email, do something like `a@a.co`.
-It doesn't have to be real.

 Once that's done, run `./OpenCore-Boot.sh`.
 It should pop up a notification in the bottom left saying "Your port on 6080 is available."

 Click "Open in browser."
 Then, simply click "Connect".